 - 153. My first job in Glasgow was with 'Who Cares?
 Scotland'.
 I worked there for six years and I loved it.
 I became the and I looked after young people who were in care to get their rights and responsibilities heard and acted on.
 I have always been driven but I got quite handsome wages for that time.
 After about two years of working at that job I decided that I would like to take my career a lot further so I enrolled at Anniesland night college and I did my Highers.
 I paid for them myself.
 That was through the winter months and it was quite gruesome.
 Then I went to Strathclyde University night school.
 I did Social Sciences.
 You had to do a language as well so I did Italian.
 Again I paid for this myself.
 I was at Strathclyde University for two years at night school, twice a week and I really enjoyed it.
 All this work was to enter a university course.
 I had to do all this work because my childhood education had been so fractured.
 At that time I was engaged to be married. - 154.
 I then went to the University of Glasgow for five years as a full time student.
-I was working two jobs, one in Housing and one in Housing - 155.
+I was working two jobs, one in Housing and one in Glasgow for a Diploma in Social Work, but I didn't get the certification because of another episode in my mental health that resulted in my detention in Leverendale Psychiatric Hospital. - 155.
 I worked in Dundee for quite a while at a project for vulnerable young people who were at risk of custody.
-I helped set up a group called set up a group called set up a g work.
+I helped set up a group called to help the people who were going to go down that avenue.
+They worked throughout Scotland.
+Our main base was St Andrews/Glenrothes.
+Prince Charles would give us his land which had a cottage on it and we would take the young people there.
+I really enjoyed this work.
 I think I did this because I had never had my own voice listened to.
 I wanted to make sure that other people's voices were getting heard.

-- 156. I was one of Children's Rights Officer in Scotland.
-I went on Scotlish Women.
-I have done a lot of Children's work during my life.
+156. I was one of Children's Rights Officer in Scotland.
+I went on Scottish Women.
+I have done a lot of work during my life.
 I have helped manage to close down a unit for pre-fives in a hospital in Dumfries.
 I used to work for the centre for residential child care based in Glasgow and one of the remits we had was to go and investigate this place.
 It was for children that were having problems going to the toilet for bowel motions.
 They were taking them away from their parents because of that and I didn't think it was right.
-They needed more parental involvement if anything. - 157.
-I have been with my partner for fourteen years.
+They needed more parental involvement if anything.

+157. I have been with my partner for fourteen years.
 He's a special guy.
 He hasn't had it easy either so that has bonded us.
 A lot of the things that I have achieved are thanks to